Tori Spelling Money Woes Mocked By Reality Star Jeff Lewis

 Over the last several years, Tori’s struggles have become legendary, with recent rumors having her now begging friends like former “90210” costar Jeannie Garth to star in money-making ventures with her.

-Spelling is also rumored to have hit an extended rough patch with husband Dean McDermott, but is said to be too broke to seriously consider divorcing him.
+Spelling is also rumored to have hit an extended rough patch with husband Dean McDermott but is said to be too broke to seriously consider divorcing him.

 Reports of the couple’s troubled times are nothing new, with Life & Style magazine recently reporting that police were called to their home on three different occasions in the same week to investigate “domestic” issues.